insample/modular-angularjs-directives/README.md

 ### Example use case

 At InSample, we wrote our own chart library.
 Charts share a lot of functionality related to asynchronously fetching data, responsive resizing, rendering titles and axes, etc. The size and complexity of this shared code was high, and using helper services resulted in an excess of boilerplate inside our directives.
-Using modular directives allowed us to organize shared chart code into a hierarchy, making our directives much leaner without compromising testability.
+Using modular directives allowed us to organize shared chart code into a hierarchy, making our directives leaner and easier to test.

 For example, the part of the chart hierarchy that includes the histogram and bar chart looks like this: